MatiasJAco/little-souchou/readme.md

-# little-daiko
+# little-souchou
-A Discord bot for integrating with the [mildom.com](https://www.mildom.com) streaming platform.
+A Discord bot for integrating with the [twitch.com](https://www.twitch.com) streaming platform.

 ## About
-Named after the digital persona of beloved Mildom streamer [kson](https://www.mildom.com/10882672), this bot was built to help facilitate the enjoyment of her streams by her fans abroad.
+Named after the latest digital persona of beloved  streamer [kson] , this bot was built to help facilitate the enjoyment of her streams by her fans abroad.

 To that end, this bot seeks to achieve three primary goals:
 1) To provide go-live alerts for a designated streamer by pinging a designated role, and posting the alert in a designated Discord channel.